-For multiple grid files, multiple <file> elements are placed within the <parameter> element, as shown:
+For multiple gridfiles, multiple <file >elements are placed within the <parameter >element, as shown:

 An application can have only one task, with any number of commands in any order.

-Tasks: A task consists of "commands" such as copy, execute, substitute etc.
+Tasks: A task consists of "commands" such as copy,gcopy,mcopy,execute,substitute etc.

-- A "copy" command specifies a copy operation to be performed.
-Each of the copy commands has a source and destination file specified. - An "execute" command is where actual execution happens.
+- A "copy"/"gcopy"/"mcopy" command specifies a copy operation to be performed.
+Each of the copy commands has a source and destination file specified.
+The gcopy supports copying files to and from remote locations.
+The mcopy command can copy complete directories and supports use of the wild-card character (). - An "execute" command is where actual execution happens.
 The execute command specifies an executable to be run on the remote node.
 It also specifies any arguments to be passed to the command on the command-line. - A "substitute" command specifies a string substitution inside a text file.
 This operation is used to substitute the names of user-defined variables, for example.
 Parameter names can be used as variables with a "\$" pre-fixed.
-Apart from this, certain special default variables are also defined, such as: - o sos which specifies the Operating system on the remote node - o \$jobname which refers to the job ID of a job created by the broker.
+Apart from this, certain special default variables are also defined, such as :\$OS (which specifies the Operating system on the remote node), \$jobname, which refers to the job ID of a job created by the broker.

 The example XPML file shown above specifies a task with three commands.
 For the grid application described in the file above there are no "requirements".
-With this application-description, the broker creates 3 jobs, with job IDs j1, j2, and j3.
+With this application-description, the broker creates 3 jobs, with job IDs j1, j2, j3.
 Each job performs the same set of operations (or commands) as specified in the "tasks" section.
 A copy command has a source and a destination child element each with attributes: location, and file.
 The location can take the values: "local" and "node".
 The "local" value is interpreted as the machine on which the broker is executing, and "node" is understood by the broker as the remote node on which the job is going to execute.
 These values are substituted at runtime.
+The "mcopy" and "gcopy" also have the same attributes.